Loccy/NoobLab/src/main/webapp/newdoppio/readme.txt

   t.prototype.loadingCompleted and add a simple newDoppioLoaded() call at the beginning of the function.

+* Also also also also also in app.js, I changed the mount point of the localStorage based filesystem and also renamed it.
+It is now in /tmp/myfiles
+  /myfiles
+  To replicate, look for
+  r.mount("/mnt/localStorage",new l.FileSystem.LocalStorage)
+  and replace with
+  r.mount("/tmp/myfiles",new l.FileSystem.LocalStorage),r.mount("/myfiles",new l.FileSystem.LocalStorage)

 * index.html and associated CSS has been butchered so that all is displayed is the console.
 Some aspects of the original demo's HTML are retained and set to display: none as it was easier to programmatically interact with